bugsink/bugsink/DESIGN-performance.md

 Some numbers:

 All measurements are with a 50k event.
+(NOTE: after removal of whitespace this is actually a 40k event)

 * Starting point is ~30/s. local to playground; actual (non-immediate) handling of events. varying number of gunicorn and snappea workers doesn't seem to do much.